lee-zhg/waston-chatbot-action-skill/README.md

 Some of features are still pending at the time of this writing.
 - skill webhook
 - pattern entity
-- refer action from dialog skill
+- refer action within dialog skill

 ## Use Case